mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto-rc.md

-# Add a What's New Page to a Firefox RC.
+# Add a What's New Page to a Firefox RC

 ## Requirements